yihui/yihui.org/content/en/2011-12-01-knitr-elegant-flexible-and-fast-dynamic-report-generation-with-r.md

 slug: knitr-elegant-flexible-and-fast-dynamic-report-generation-with-r
 ---

 The world has changed.
 You can feel it on [GitHub](https://github.com/yihui/knitr).
-You can smell it on [Google+](https://plus.google.com/u/0/109653178371807724268/posts).
-The **knitr** package, as an alternative tool to Sweave, has features that you have been longing for, and features that you might have never imagined.
+You can smell it on Google+.
+The **knitr** package, inspired by Sweave, has features that you have been longing for, and features that you might have never imagined.
 Thumb through [the PDF manual](https://github.com/downloads/yihui/knitr/knitr-manual.pdf) to see some of them.

 Currently this package is still a beta version, so I'm looking for feedback from early birds on: